What to expect…

 Tips for a successful visit

-1. Consider a long walk - If your dog is high energy or anxious about certain services (i.e. nail trims), it may be a good idea to take your dog for a long walk before my visit to tire them out a bit.
+1. Consider a long walk - If your dog is high energy or anxious about certain services (i.e. nail trims or visitors to the house), it may be a good idea to take your dog for a long walk before my visit to expel some of that nervous energy.
 If you’d like, we can schedule for me to take your dog for a walk just before our appointment too!

 2. If your pet is very food motivated, try to ensure that your pet is hungry before our visit.
 This will help make the food rewards/distractions we offer seem very enticing!